 - Nationality: Students from lower-income and small-island-countries.

-- Number of Scholarships: A limited number of scholarships are provided annually by MASHAV, the Pears Foundation, British Friends of Hebrew University, American Friends of Hebrew University, Hadassah Medical Organization and other donors for selected candidates from lower-income developing regions, countries in transition and small-island-countries.
+- Number of Awards: A limited number of opportunities are provided annually by MASHAV, the Pears Foundation, British Friends of Hebrew University, American Friends of Hebrew University, Hadassah Medical Organization and other donors for selected candidates from lower-income developing regions, countries in transition and small-island-countries.

-Eligible Countries: A limited number of scholarships are available for selected students from lower-income and small-island-countries.
+Eligible Countries: A limited number of opportunities are available for selected students from lower-income and small-island-countries.